plantinformatics/pretzel/README.md

 sudo apt-get install npm
 ```

-### Sails and Ember
+### Sails, Ember and Bower

-Sails.js and Ember.js are Node.js frameworks and can be installed using npm:
+Sails.js, Ember.js and Bower are Node.js packages and can be installed using npm:

 ```
 npm install sails
+npm install ember-cli
-npm install ember
+npm install bower
 ```

+It is preferable to install globally using the ```-g``` option as root.

 ## Cloning repository and set-up